EF Pro Cycling | 2018-19

 Rapha EF Brand Team, Boston EF Global Creative, Lucerne

-2019 saw EF's Central Brand & Design Studio team up with Rapha to design all kits, casual merchandise and cyclists apparel.
-As a company.
-Rapha also has a strong international and cultural element embodied into it's brand.
+2019 saw EF's Global Creative Studio team up with Rapha to design all kits, casual merchandise and cyclists apparel.
+As a company, Rapha also has a strong international and cultural element embodied into its brand.
 Off the back of the kit as the starting point, the Central Brand & Design Studio then created the wider art direction for the new identity.

 Pro Cycling has been plagued in recent years by doping scandals, which have threatened the global integrity and appeal of the sport.
 In the midst of this, one team stood apart – openly talking about the subject, and publicly denouncing it as something that can't continue.

 If a rider has used substances to enhance their performance before — fine, what's done is done — but if you're going to be a team member of the EF Education First team, then that will be a thing of the past.
 EF Pro Cycling prides themselves on being the most-liked team in Pro Cycling, and that starts with an integral attitude along with the utmost respect for the fans and the sport.